coq/coq/doc/sphinx/addendum/program.rst

    obligations.
 Once solved using the commands shown below, it binds the final |Coq| term to the name ``ident`` in the environment.

-   .. exn:: ident already exists
+   .. exn:: @ident already exists (Program Definition)

    .. cmdv:: Program Definition @ident : @type := @term